 (A) Demonstrates that the number, qualifications, and responsibilities of professional positions, including the child-placing agency administrator, are appropriate for the size and scope of your services and that workloads are reasonable enough to meet the needs of the children in care;

 (B) Describes in detail the qualifications, duties, responsibilities, and authority of professional positions.
 For each position, the plan must show whether employment is on a full-time, part-time, or continuing consultative basis.
-For part-time and consulting positions, the plan must specify the number of hours and/or frequency of services; and
+For part-time and consulting positions, the plan must specify the number of hours and frequency of services, if applicable; and

 (C) Describes how staff or service providers support clients served through branch offices;